Biology Courses

 Examination of ethical dilemmas encountered in medicine and biomedical research, with an emphasis on obligations of health care workers to their patients.
 Biology majors may not use both BIO 328 and BIO 338 as elective credit within the major.
 Part of the Health Issue.
 (3-0-0) Offered fall, winter, and summer semesters.
 Prerequisites: Junior standing.
 3 cr.

-BIO 338 - SWS Environmental Ethics
+BIO 338 - Environmental Ethics

-Examines philosophical underpinnings of environmental ethics.
+Examines the philosophical underpinnings of environmental ethics.
 Explores approaches for understanding sustainability issues, solving ongoing environmental problems, and developing a global environmental ethic.

-BIO 362 - Fisheries Biology
+BIO 362 - Biology and Diversity of Fishes

 Study of the anatomy, morphology, and classification of fishes and their biology, ecology, and evolution.
 Emphasis on species native to the Great Lakes region.
-(3-0-3) Offered fall semester.
-Prerequisite: BIO 121; BIO 120 is recommended.
-4 cr.

 BIO 370 - Marine Biology